Madagascar Information - Page 2

 Agricultural products are vanilla, cloves, sugarcane, coffee, cocoa, rice, cassava, beans, bananas and groundnuts (peanuts).
 Livestock is reared.

-Industries include petroleum, cement, automobile assembly plant, paper, glassware, textiles, clothes, food processing and beverages.
+Other industries include cement, automobile assembly plant, paper, glassware, textiles, clothes, food processing and beverages.

 The services sector provides the highest percentage of the country's Gross Domestic Product.
 Commercial banking is a profitable service.